-This year Sunday 28th is Children’s Carnival Day complete with a full costume procession dancing along the carnival route following the mobile sound systems or steel bands.
+Children’s Carnival Day is complete with a full costume procession dancing along the carnival route following the mobile sound systems or steel bands.
 It’s also the day for kids to buy expensive overpriced whistles and blow them until their parent’s ears bleed.
 Grand Finale Day for the Notting Hill Carnival is on Bank Holiday Monday when the parade follows the same route but the adults are the ones getting up to all the mischief.
 Reggae, Soca, Salsa, Steel Pan and copious amounts of carnival punch will be consumed by all.

 The best way to get to the heart of the action is take a tube to the outskirts and join the masses walking to the parade route.
 The Carnival floats and bands set off at 9am on both Sunday and Monday mornings, running roughly until 7pm both days.
 (Be sure to look out for the obligatory policeman dancing with a carnival queen at some point during proceedings).

 If you have sensitive hearing I recommend that you take some earplugs.
 If you’re easily embarrassed by people getting their bodies out and shaking what they’ve got, I’d recommend hiding behind a pair of dark glasses, or staying at home with a cup of cocoa.